-Accidental Hero: Since Scott had lycanthropy unexpectedly thrusted upon him, heroism was also thrusted upon him as well.
+Accidental Hero: Since Scott has lycanthropy unexpectedly thrust upon him, heroism is also thrust upon him as well.
 Now that Scott has powers, he seems to thrive to use them to help and save people as much as he can, but all of this heroism is unexpectedly brought onto him.

-Action Hero: Scott is the hero of the series who is always involved in all of the action and fight scenes.
+Action Hero: In contrast with Stiles, Scott tends to get involved in all of the action and fight scenes.

 Adorkable: Scott has his fair share of cute, dorky moments, especially when he's mooning over Allison or goofing around with Stiles.

-Beast and Beauty: Scott and Allison.
-Scott is the Beast (a werewolf) and Allison is the Beauty (a beautiful human girl).
+Beast and Beauty: Scott is the Beast (a werewolf) and Allison is the Beauty (a beautiful human girl in love with him).